Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Results

 \subsection{Double-task combinations}

-An ablation study is performed by adding to the baseline model a single additional task at a time.
+An ablation study is performed by adding a single additional task at a time to the baseline model.
 This study aims at identifying the benefits of encouraging each task individually.
-The desired and undesired targets described in Section \ref{subsec:extra-targets} are added as extra branches to the backbone architecture detailed in Section~\ref{subsec:pathology-architecture}.
+The desired and undesired targets described in Section~\ref{subsec:extra-targets} are added as additional branches to the architecture detailed in Section~\ref{subsec:pathology-architecture}.
 The gradient reversal operation is only active for the \textit{center} branch.
 The losses of each task are combined by two strategies, namely a vanilla and the uncertainty-based approach in~\cite{kendall2018multi}.
 In the vanilla configuration, the loss weight values are set to 1 for all branches.
 The results for single task combinations are reported in Table~\ref{tab:results} with unique IDs ranging from 2 to 5.
 Model-ID 2, for example, is given by the combination of the main task branch with the additional task \textit{area}, namely of predicting the area of the nuclei in the images.
-A single auxiliary branch already outperforms the baseline (int. avg AUC $0.819 \pm 0.001$, ext. avg.
+A single auxiliary branch already outperforms the baseline (internal avg AUC $0.819 \pm 0.001$, external avg.
 AUC $0,868 \pm 0.005$, {int. avg.
 F1 $0.783 \pm 0.002$, ext. avg.
-F1 $0.315 \pm 0.001$}), as for example in model-ID 3 by encouraging nuclei \textit{count} (int. avg AUC $0.836 \pm 0.005$, ext. avg.
-AUC $0,890 \pm 0.009$, {int. avg.
-F1 $0.768 \pm 0.001$, ext. avg.
+F1 $0.315 \pm 0.001$}), as for example in model-ID 3 by encouraging nuclei \textit{count} (internal avg AUC $0.836 \pm 0.005$, external avg.
+AUC $0,890 \pm 0.009$, {internal avg.
+F1 $0.768 \pm 0.001$, external avg.
 F1 $0.660 \pm 0.003$}) {The avg.
 F1 score of model-ID3 on the two test sets is at $0.746 \pm 0.009$, a significantly higher value than the $0.701 \pm 0.001$ of the baseline model}.
 On the external test set, the best generalization is achieved by adding \textit{count} as a desired target (ext. avg.
 AUC $0.890 \pm 0.009$).